bareos/bareos/README.md

 If you want to contribute somethings to this repo please read our contribution policy at https://www.bareos.org/en/howto-contribute.html

-This source code has the following changes (highlevel):
+This source code has the following changes (highlevel) compared with Bacula 5.2.13 (original version forked.):

 Release 13.4.x
 ==============